systechafrica/systechafrica.github.io/administration/auditTrail.md

  **Action**

-•	Click label 1 button to view the details of a selected user trail
+-  Click label 1 button to view the details of a selected user trail.
-•	Click label 2 button after typing keywords to search for a record in the list
+-  Click label 2 button after typing keywords to search for a record in the list.
-•	Click label 3 button to repopulate the list after using the filter
+-  Click label 3 button to repopulate the list after using the filter.
-•	Click label 4 button to search records based on dates
+-  Click label 4 button to search records based on dates.
-•	Click label 5 button to view a copy of print layout copy of audit trail
+-  Click label 5 button to view a copy of print layout copy of audit trail.